sty00A4/luo/README.md

 # Luo

-A staticly typed programming language that compiles to lua.
+A staticly typed lua clone that compiles to lua.